 M - conforms to military specs.

-Here's another chart that describes six standard electrodes used for welding mild steel:
+Here's a chart that describes six standard electrodes used for welding mild steel:

 Notice how the ingredients in the coating of the rod affect how the filler metal gets deposited in the weld, as well as the polarity required from the power source.
 (The weld metal in the center of the rod is the same for all these products.)

-Fast Freeze (0,1) - Good for overhead welding
+Fast Freeze (0,1) - Used for overhead welding

 Fill Freeze (2,3,4)